 Pledge 1: Bringing down net migration

 Net migration – the number of people immigrating to the UK minus the number leaving the country – reached record levels after Brexit.
 The ONS revised its estimates upwards several times, with its latest figures showing a peak of just over 900,000 in the year ending 30 June 2023.
 A year later, this had declined by 20% (Figure 1).
-However, net migration remained at historically high levels, and the government has said it wants to bring numbers down.
+However, net migration has remained at historically high levels and the government has said it wants to bring numbers down.

 Figure 1